artnoisenik/machinelee/docs/tools/associated-tools.md

 8. [**Tidio**](https://www.tidio.com/): Highly rated for small and medium-sized businesses, Tidio offers an easy and quick chatbot editor, integrating live chat with chatbots.

+9. [**Gemini**](https://deepmind.google/technologies/gemini/#introduction): A model designed from the beginning for multimodal communication, smoothly integrating text, images, video, audio, and code.

 ### Beginner Resources

 These resources are good starting points for those interested going deeper into the nuts and bolts of AI.